siobhanlgorman/favoureats/README.md

 ### Local Deployment: Forking and Cloning
 #### Forking the Repository

-* To fork the project navigate to the favoureats repository [at](https://github.com/siobhanlgorman/favoureats).
+* To fork the project navigate to the favoureats repository at https://github.com/siobhanlgorman/favoureats
 * Above the list of files click the dropdown code menu.
 * Select the https option and copy the link.
 * Open the terminal.